godotengine/godot-docs/tutorials/3d/fps_tutorial/part_six.rst

 If the player has waited long enough to respawn, we set the player's position to a new respawn position provided by ``get_respawn_position``.

-We then enable both of the player's collision shapes so the player can collide with the environment.
+We then enable both of the player's collision shapes so the player can collide again with the environment.

 Next we make the ``Death_Screen`` invisible and make the rest of the UI, the ``Panel`` and ``Crosshair`` nodes, visible again.